Arranging a Funeral or Cremation Service in Indiana

 How do I find a funeral home or cremation provider in Indiana?

-If you are particularly concerned about funeral costs and are specifically seeking your lowest-cost option for a funeral, visit DFS Memorials to find your nearest low-cost cremation provider in Indiana.
+You can use our funeral home directory, or if you are particularly concerned about funeral costs and are specifically seeking your lowest-cost option for a funeral, visit DFS Memorials to find your nearest low-cost cremation provider in Indiana.

 Do you want a burial or cremation in Indiana?

 If a spouse was separated or petitioning for divorce, he/she can no longer act as an authorizing agent.
-If there is no surviving family, then either a public administrator, a state-appointed guardian, or the coroner becomes the authorizing agent.
+If there is no surviving family, a public administrator, a state-appointed guardian, or the coroner becomes the authorizing agent.
 If both parents survive the deceased, either parent may act as the authorizing agent unless a written objection to cremation is received from the other parent.

 In Indiana, there is a 48-hour waiting period between the time of death and when a body can be cremated.
 No embalming is required, and no storage fee should be charged for this period.